hatzfeld/certbot-local-dns/README.md

 ```
 You will find a stub of such a script file (certbot-renew-hook.sh) in this project.

-If you are an experienced user, you can change some renewal parameters by editing your domain file in /etc/letsencrypt/renewal.
+If you are an experienced user, you can change some renewal parameters by editing your domain file in /etc/letsencrypt/renewal (which will be there after the first successful request of your certificate).
 But be careful, since you may break the renewal process!